 There are several different screen materials to choose from, but we found one that wasn’t too dark and wasn’t outrageously expensive.
 The width of 48” as a minimum because the majority of our 40 screens, yes 40 windows, required a width between 36” and 45” so this was a perfect compromise to maximize the use of material.
 Other tools needed: a good box knife, plenty of box knife blades, and a miter saw.
 I’ve rescreened a few screens previously and knew that it was going to be a challenge for 40 screens.
 I decided to purchase professional tools to reduce fatigue when splining the screens.

 After locating the proper resources and tools; new spline tool, frame material (5/16” frame and 7/16” frame), internal aluminum corners for each frame size (5/16″ and 7/16″), screen material, spline (right sizes for both frame sizes), and paint.
 We were set to tackle the project.
 I know the internal frame corners are a bit over the top, but it makes for a more professional look and besides, I hate the look of the plastic corners.
 These and a properly outfitted miter saw and you get the same professional look at about a 6th of the cost.

-I do recommend that you wear safety glasses, proper pants, and long-sleeved shirt because the metal shavings can fly unexpectedly, and you don’t want an, “I told you so” moment to haunt you for a long period of time.
+I do recommend that you wear safety glasses, proper pants, and a long-sleeved shirt because the metal shavings can fly unexpectedly, and you don’t want an, “I told you so” moment to haunt you.
 I also recommend cutting the frame from the spline side after allowing the blade to come to full speed and allowing the blade to progress through the material without forcing it.

 This page includes links to Amazon.
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
 Thank you for your support.